The Purpose of Purpose

 - Experience - what is gained from our experiences

-Exploring these common values to derive purpose will greatly strengthen your emotional resilience.
+Exploring these common values to derive purpose will strengthen your emotional resilience.
 Purpose is also biologically protective

 .
 It is directly linked to life expectancy, as well as brain health and the immune system